Kalimaha/Kalimaha.github.io/src/contents/Microservices_coreography_with_event_streams.md

-The sales app is still required to know about other services, in the form of queues, but through this architecture it is not required to know _how_ to invoke such services Its sole responsibility now is to post a message to a queue.
+The sales app is still required to know about other services, in the form of queues, but through this architecture it is not required to know _how_ to invoke such services.
+Its sole responsibility now is to post a message to a queue.
 The overall system is also more fault-tolerant, because it will keep working even if one of the other services is down.
 With services orchestration, the downtime of one of the services affects the sales app, because it is not able to communicate